sharma2001s/sharma2001s/README.md

 - 👋 Hi, I’m Shivani Sharma
-- 👀 I’m interested in web development
+- 👀 I’m interested in python fullstack development
-- 🌱 I’have done my  MCA FROM GALGOTIAS UNIVERSITY
+- 🌱 I’have done my  MCA FROM GALGOTIAS UNIVERSITY in 2024
 - 💞️ I’m looking to collaborate on NEW IDEAS AND INTELLECTUALS
-- 📫 How to reach me 6201606874
+- 📫 How to reach me 9389377615

 <!---
 sharma2001s/sharma2001s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.